Contrasting Sow Good (SOWG) & The Competition

-Sow Good (NASDAQ:SOWG – Get Free Report) is one of 39 publicly-traded companies in the “Food & kindred products” industry, but how does it compare to its rivals?
-We will compare Sow Good to related companies based on the strength of its dividends, institutional ownership, profitability, earnings, analyst recommendations, valuation and risk.
+Sow Good (NASDAQ:SOWG – Get Free Report) is one of 39 public companies in the “Food & kindred products” industry, but how does it compare to its rivals?
+We will compare Sow Good to similar businesses based on the strength of its profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.

-This is a summary of current recommendations for Sow Good and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Sow Good and its rivals, as reported by MarketBeat.com.

 |Sell Ratings